jiyoungbell/JiYoungBell/README.md

 **Systems, software, and audio.**

-I build and maintain practical systems — from Linux servers and automation tools
+I like understanding how things work and why they fail.

-to web services and live audio environments.
+Most of what I work on falls somewhere between Linux systems, software, automation, and live audio.

 `Linux` · `Python` · `Java` · `Automation` · `Audio`